White House steps up campaign to avoid spending cuts

 Both sides have concentrated more in recent days on apportioning responsibility for the spending reductions, to which both sides agreed in August 2011 with the expectation that the sequestration would never come to pass.

-The White House public relations initiative has increasingly drawn criticism from Republicans who accuse the president of exaggerating and traveling around "campaigning" instead of looking for ways to avoid the cuts.
+The White House public relations initiative has increasingly drawn criticism from Republicans who accuse the president of exaggerating and travelling around "campaigning" instead of looking for ways to avoid the cuts.

 "We heard the president say last week that he was going to be forced because of the sequestration to let criminals loose on the street if he didn't get another tax hike," House Majority Leader Eric Cantor told reporters Monday.